chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 3.md

 <aside>

-React also has a custom syntax extension, but has had support for it built natively into the single two highest impact tools for web developers over the last half decade: the TypeScript Language Server and Visual Studio Code.
+React also has a custom syntax extension, but has had support for it built natively into the single two highest impact tools for web developers over the last half decade: the TypeScript Language Service and Visual Studio Code.
 I strongly suspect *all* the non-React tool maintainers wish that system were pluggable!
 For the sake of this particular post, I take the _status quo_ as a given, though.
 It hasn’t changed in the last half decade, and I don’t expect it to any time soon.

 </aside>